 Located on the shore of Lake Hamilton, the Garvan Woodland Gardens is a relaxing way to spend an afternoon in Hot Springs.
-The garden contains beautiful walking trails with quaint bridges, natural foliage, and serene lake views.
+Garvan Woodland Gardens contains beautiful walking trails with quaint bridges, natural foliage, and serene lake views.

-Marty and I were lucky and happened to visit during the spring tulip bloom.
+Marty and I were lucky and happened to visit Garvan Woodland Gardens during the spring tulip bloom.
 Of course, I was super excited as tulips are one of my favorite flowers!
-Thousands of daffodil and tulip bulbs are carefully planted to celebrate the end of winter.
+Thousands of daffodils and tulip bulbs are carefully planted to celebrate the end of winter.
 During our trip, one of the gardeners explained to us that they planted over 13,000 tulips!

 As you can see from the photos, the tulips created a blanket of color.
 They were stunning!

 I recommend visiting Garvan Woodland Gardens during your time in Hot Springs, AR.

 Hot Springs Mountain and Hot Springs Mountain Tower